-From this year the University of Delhi will follow a Centralized Online Admission Policy which is different from the earlier years.
-Applicants should refer to the University of Delhi Bulletin of Information for Admission to Undergraduate Courses (2017-2018).
+University of Delhi follows a Centralized Online Admission Policy.
+Applicants should refer to the University of Delhi Bulletin of Information for Admission to Undergraduate Programmes (2018-2019).

 - The candidates seeking admission to Undergraduate Courses are required to fill the online admission form on the University of Delhi common web portal.
-The procedure for calculation of 'Best Four' subjects percentages is given in the section Eligibility Criteria. - After the application process, and the announcement of cut off lists, the applicants should proceed to Miranda House with a printout of the admission form including the uploaded documents. - The applicants are required to bring their original documents for calculation of the cut off percentage and the verification of the documents. - Subsequently they must fill the online admission form of Miranda House. - Once the college approves the admission on the UG Admission portal, the candidate must log on to the UG Admission portal to make the online Admission Fee Payment.
+The procedure for calculation of 'Best Four' subjects percentages is given in the section Eligibility Criteria. - After the application process, and the announcement of cut off lists, the applicants should proceed to Miranda House with a printout of the admission form including the uploaded documents. - The applicants are required to bring their original documents for calculation of the cut off percentage and the verification of the documents. - Subsequently they must fill the Online Admission Form of Miranda House. - Once the college approves the admission on the UG Admission portal, the candidate must log on to the UG Admission Portal to make the online Admission Fee Payment.